TokTok/spec/spec.md

 binary operator `+` and the identity element `0`.

-The DHT uses a [metric](https://en.wikipedia.org/wiki/Metric_(mathematics)) to determine distance between two nodes.
+The DHT uses a [metric](https://en.wikipedia.org/wiki/Metric_(mathematics)) to determine the distance between two nodes.
 The Distance type is the co-domain of this metric.
 The metric currently used by the Tox DHT is the `XOR` of the nodes' public keys: `distance(x, y) = x XOR y`.
 For this computation, public keys are interpreted as Big Endian integers (see [Crypto Numbers](#key-1)).